-Kodi (earlier known as XBMC) is one powerful, open source media player which has gained lot of popularity over the past few years.
-Because of the efforts of the community, Kodi now supports majority of devices ranging from Windows, Mac, iOS, Android, Linux, Raspberry pi etc. Also, It supports more than 70 languages and has a massive library of free Kodi addons for movie buffs, sports enthusiasts, live TV lovers, etc. Another reason behind the popularity of kodi is its unlimited customization prospects.
-You can use Kodi Skins, Kodi repos, and more to customize the entire UI.
-It’s up-to the user how they want to use it.
+Kodi (earlier known as XBMC) is one powerful, open source media server and player that has gained popularity over the past few years.
+Because of the efforts of the community, Kodi now supports majority of devices ranging from Windows, Mac, iOS, Android, Linux, Raspberry pi etc. One big reason behind the popularity of kodi is its unlimited customization prospects.
+You can use Kodi Skins, Kodi repos, Kodi builds, and more to customize the entire UI.
 However, over all the changing things in Kodi, one thing that remains constant is Kodi keyboard shortcuts.

 And that’s a good thing because learning to navigate Kodi’s UI can be frustrating for new users.
 The interface uses its own navigation structure which doesn’t follow the native app structures of the platforms its on.
 That’s why, having a set of keyboard shortcuts is helpful in navigating the interface quickly.
 If you want to use Kodi, you should learn its keyboard commands.
 In this article, we are bringing some of the most useful Kodi Keyboard shortcuts which every Kodi user should know about.